Topic: Arts and Culture; Civil Rights

-- Projected portrait photo of Jacob Lawrence
+- Portrait photo of Jacob Lawrence

-* If you could extend the scope of the painting, what more might you see?
+* If you could extend the borders of the painting, what more might you see?

 - Facilitate a whole class discussion of the main themes that students have drawn from the work of art.

 In the fall of 1962, the college town of Oxford, Mississippi erupted in violence.
 James Meredith, an African American student, attempted to register at the all-white University of Mississippi known as "Ole Miss."
 Witness the events first-hand through the actual letters, recorded telephone conversations, and images of those who made history.

 Kennedy Library Forum Transcript: James Meredith and the Integration of Ole Miss

 A September 30, 2002 Kennedy Library Forum commemorated the 50th anniversary of the integration of the University of Mississippi.
 Guests included James Meredith and Justice Department officials Burke Marshall and John Doar.

 1963: The Struggle for Civil Rights